ngernest/mica/README.md

 # Mica: Automated Differential Testing for OCaml Modules

 > **Note**: Mica is a research prototype and is not production-ready at the moment.
-Please contact Ernest Ng (`eyn5@cornell.edu`) if you'd like to contribute to Mica or have any questions!
+Please contact Ernest Ng (`ernest@cs.cornell.edu`) if you'd like to contribute to Mica or have any questions!

 **README Contents:**
 - [Overview](#overview)